 The Rest of the World Lags Well Behind In Road Safety

-In the United States, rates at last count stood at 11.4 highway deaths per 100,000 people annually, at 6.8 in Canada, 7.8 in Cuba, 13.7 in the Bahamas, 14.7 in Mexico, and 11.6 in Jamaica.
+In the United States, the road traffic death rate stood at 10.6 highway deaths per 100,000 people annually while Canada has a traffic death rate of 6.0 per 100,000 people.
 While much worse than European norms, these did not even approach those of the world’s highest rates, where annual traffic deaths in excess of 30 occurrences per 100,000 people are registered.
+Thailand has the highest death rate at 36.2, with Malawi following closely behind with 35.0 deaths per 100,000 people.
 Many of the victims are often cyclists or pedestrians, who are using the same highways and byways as motor vehicles are.
 Increased recognition of non-motorists’ rights on the road may therefore go a long way in reducing highway fatalities worldwide, as will better drivers’ education initiatives and more stringently enforced vehicle safety regulations.

 - View information as a:

 |Rank||Country||Road traffic death rate (per 100 000 population) in 2013|